macrozone/seminar_np/app/client/app.coffee.md

 The experiment does not show this directly, because the items are prepared in a way, that not all possible cases are evenly distributed.
-We expected that in 50% of the cases, the algorithm would guess wrongly and we would gain nothing, but in the experiment this probability is lower.
+We expected that in 50% of the cases, the algorithm would guess wrongly and we would gain nothing, but in the experiment this probability is lower (See \ref{fig_rone}).

+![In the experiment with RONE, the probability of gaining nothing is lower than 50%.
+It's not obvious, that this algorithm is 4-competitive in expectation.
+In fact, in never performs in the range of a 4-competitive-algorithm (from 0.25-0.5 gain), because it either performs better than 0.5 (2-competitive) or gains nothing.
+But in expectation (considering the random-variable) the competitive-ratio would be 4. \label{fig_rone}](rone.png)

+\pagebreak

 ## 2-competivenes with 1 advice bit

-The competitive-ratio of 4 is somewhat obvious, but suprisingly, we can also achieve a ratio of 2 with only 1 advice bit.
+The competitive-ratio of 4 is somewhat obvious.
+But suprisingly, we can also achieve a ratio of 2 with only 1 advice bit.

 Consider an algorithm that choses randomly between two algorithms A1 and A2.
 A1 is the greedy approach we already know: